dannyvankooten/www.dannyvankooten.com/src/content/blog/2024-04-06-cpp-development-setup.md

 ---
 title:  "C++ development setup in 2024"
 datePublished: "2024-04-06"
+description: "My C++ development setup using Sublime Text 4 with Clangd as the language server."
 ---

 I've been doing a lot of C and C++ programming lately.
 After trying